Wade Clark • January 19, 2018

 Buzzing or audio noise on a live stream can come from a lot of things.
 It can come from the cables, audio mixer, or directly from the source audio, like a microphone or another sound source.
-This post will teach you how to identify what is causing the buzz and how to troubleshoot it.
+Here's how you identify and troubleshoot the issue.

 If you have the ability to, your first step will be to mute all channels on the soundboard and un-mute them one-by-one until you find out which source is causing the problem.
 You could also use the “solo” function if your soundboard has one - this mutes all channels other than the “soloed” channel, so it makes it easier.

 If you are unable to mute channels with your soundboard, or if this still doesn’t solve the problem, the issue could be your cables.
 Try swapping the cables one by one.
 It is really important to use a systematic troubleshooting approach here, so that you're not inadvertently messing up something that was working fine.
 Your goal is to isolate the root cause and maybe avoid that issue in the setup in the future.
 Remember to only change one thing at a time when troubleshooting!

 Once you have identified which source or equipment is causing the buzzing, use a systematic troubleshooting approach again to try to fix the root problem.
 An easy thing to try is changing cables that connect the problematic piece of equipment to the soundboard, or to other equipment.

 If the equipment uses wall power, you might try plugging it into a different outlet (or a few different outlets!) to see if that helps.
 If any of the problem equipment has a “ground lift” switch, try toggling that and see if it makes a difference.
 As a last resort, you could try another piece of equipment to kill the buzz like the Rocktron Buzz Kill AC Hum Exterminator.